Sasha enjoys the puppet portion of Kidville's Little Maestros class

 Want a chance to experience Kidville gratis?
 One lucky KFDC reader can win a three-class sampler!
 All you have to do is like Kidville on Facebook and/or follow them on Twitter, then come back and leave a comment here to let me know did.
 The winner will be drawn at random and announced by the end of the week.
 Good luck!

-I’ve learned a thing or two in my nearly five1112 14 years of parenting and hanging out with my kids, and this is an important one: Know where to go for indoor play.
+I’ve learned a thing or two in mynearlyfive111214 many years of parenting and hanging out with my kids, and this is an important one: Know where to go for indoor play.

 I’m not talking about museums or art centers, where kids have to contain their energy and use their minds more than their bodies (which is not necessarily a bad thing, just not the point here).
 I’m talking about places where they can be physical and active and, in some cases, literally bounce off the walls.